mikkokotila/loxel/README.md

 ### 3.4.
 Prototype Floor Plan

+The proto loxel house will have a floor area of roughly 30m2 to fit within the area permitted by EU building regulation to be built without building permit.

 <p align="center">
     <img width=500px src="https://raw.githubusercontent.com/mikkokotila/loxel/main/img/Loxel_proto_house.png" alt="License">
   <br> <i>an indicative floor plan of a basic loxel house</i>